collective/collective.disqus/README.txt

   Plone"
 * Enter your blog's short name as provided by Disqus

-Now, a Disqus comment box should be shown for each content type that has comments enabled.
+Now a Disqus comment box should be shown for each content type that has comments enabled.

 Comments count